opensavannah/ProjectResilience/_jobs/information/join-us.md

 {% assign base_path = page.nav_from_collection | downcase | prepend: "/_" | append: "/"  %}
 {% include recursive-nav.html items=items base_path=base_path  %}
 </div>

+### We are a team of passionate, civic-minded professionals who work to bring the principles, values, and practices of the technology sector into government with one goal in mind: to make the lives of Austin residents’ better.

+### And, we are growing.

 We’re currently looking for [Content Strategists](/join/positions/content-strategist/) and a [Visual Designer](/join/positions/ui-designer/) to contribute to the future of austin.gov, and a [Service Designer](/join/positions/service-designer/) to lead transformation projects within our Office of Public Health.